 To sustain the learning from the three-day workshop, an approved ABC trainer provides web-based (2 hours) intervision monthly to help CORE staff on each unit implement the milieu training with clients.
 Additionally, intervision serves as a place for team members to process organizational and interpersonal challenges when integrating this new model.
 Six months of intervision (6 sessions) is recommended.
 After 6 sessions, the change agent takes over the intervision.

 Requirements for participation:

-Milieu Change Agent Supervision:
+ABC4T Change Agent Supervision:

 Booster Session Training:

-The ABC trainer also trains the change agent in a 3-hour booster training that the change agent can deliver to new staff that is hired to help them adapt and engage in the attachment-based care environment.
+The ABC4T trainer also trains the change agent in a 3-hour booster training that the change agent can deliver to new staff that is hired to help them adapt and engage in the attachment-based care environment.
 This training will be provided online.